Ethical Considerations in AI-Enhanced Apologetics

 Real-Life Story

-Sarah, a small group leader in Austin, found that using AI for organizing group sessions was helpful.
-However, the warmth and connection experienced during in-person meetings could never be matched by any software.
+Sarah, a small group leader in Austin, found that using AI for organizing group sessions was helpful. the warmth and connection experienced during in-person meetings could never be matched by any software.

 The Human Touch